 The existing IRWM governance structure, which includes the RWMG as management committee and the RAC as stakeholder advisory committee, has continued since establishment in December 2006.
 The IRWM governance structure supports balanced access and opportunity for participation in the IRWM Program and ensures diverse stakeholder interests associated with water management in the Region are understood and engaged.
-In 2007 and again in 2009, the RAC indicated support for the existing institutional structure and in 2011 the RWMG agreed to commit funding support for program management through 2016.
-As such, the RWMG agencies adopted a new Memorandum of Understanding (MOU) in September 2011 that defined their roles and responsibilities through 2016.
-This MOU is included as Appendix 6-A. The RWMG is responsible for implementing the IRWM Program, with input and guidance from the RAC.
+In 2007 and again in 2009, the RAC indicated support for the existing institutional structure.
+The RWMG agencies adopted a Memorandum of Understanding (MOU) in September 2011 that committed funding support for program management and defined their roles and responsibilities.
+The MOU has since been amended twice to extend the program, and is currently being updated to include RWMG funding support through 2020.
+A copy of the current MOU is included as Appendix 6-A. The RWMG is responsible for implementing the IRWM Program, with input and guidance from the RAC.
 Through bi-monthly meetings, the RAC provides review and recommendations to the RWMG governing bodies on topics relevant to the IRWM Program.
 Interested stakeholders are encouraged to attend RAC meetings and workshops, submit public comments, and engage in one-on-one communication with RWMG and RAC members.

-The San Diego IRWM organizational structure includes five major components - the three-party RWMG, the 34-member RAC, ad hoc Workgroups, the Tri-County Funding Area Coordinating Committee (Tri-County FACC), and interested parties and members of the public.
+The San Diego IRWM organizational structure includes five major components - the three-party RWMG, the 39-member RAC, ad hoc Workgroups, the Tri-County Funding Area Coordinating Committee (Tri-County FACC), and interested parties and members of the public.
 All of these stakeholders are essential to the IRWM decision-making process.
-Information-sharing and decision-making processes in the Region usually funnel up from the Workgroups and/or Tri-County FACC (if assigned) to the RAC and then proceed to the RWMG governing bodies.
+Information-sharing and decision-making processes in the Region usually funnel up from the Workgroups or Tri-County FACC (if assigned) to the RAC and then proceed to the RWMG governing bodies.
 Input from the public and interested parties is considered at each level of the process.
-Figure 6-1 below provides an overview of the San Diego IRWM governance structure.
-Please note that Figure 6-1 does not necessarily denote the direction of information and input, but rather demonstrates the IRWM governance structure associated with final decision-making.
+Figure 6- below provides an overview of the San Diego IRWM governance structure.
+Please note that Figure 6- does not necessarily denote the direction of information and input, but rather demonstrates the IRWM governance structure associated with final decision-making.
 Given that the RWMG agencies have been and are currently financially responsible for the IRWM Program, they are also ultimately responsible for final decision-making.